JL-14/winter-survival/README.md

 ### Validator testing

-- [Pylint](https://pypi.org/project/pylint/) and [autopep8](https://pypi.org/project/autopep8/) were used to validate the code and ensure code is PEP8 compliant.
+- [Pylint](https://pypi.org/project/pylint/) and was used to validate the code and ensure code is PEP8 compliant.
-- The Pylint and autopep8 feedback highlighted no errors and 3 warning types for the run.py module, and 1 point of observation for the constants.py module.
-All warnings and points of information have been reviewed, and the current configuration deemed necessary for the effective operation of the programme.
+- The Pylint feedback indicated no errors, but showed 3 unique warnings for the run.py module.
+All warnings have been reviewed, and the current configuration is deemed necessary for the effective operation of the programme.
 None of the warnings negatively affect user experience.

 ![Pylint validator](documentation/images/pylint_validator_screen.png)